ozcer/FlaPy-Bird/README.md

 ### FlaPy-Bird

-Welcome to FlaPy-Bird, a flappy bird clode implemented in Python using the pygame library.
+Welcome to FlaPy-Bird, a flappy bird clone implemented in Python using the pygame library.

 ## Prerequisites